 2. Foods high in vitamin C

 Some wounds may require an uptake in certain vitamins and minerals to support collagen wound healing.
 Vitamin C is particularly useful in the careful maintenance of wound healing and scarring because it works as a biochemical partner to collagen protein.

-As we’ve discussed, collagen fibers are the protagonist in the wound healing process.
-Any effective wound healing diet will have good sources of vitamin C, usually found in a variety of fruits and vegetables including:
+As we’ve discussed, collagen fiber is the protagonist in the wound healing process.
+Any effective wound healing diet will include ample vitamin C.

 - Citrus fruits